 The rest of the lines are all about XML namespaces, and then XSD schemas.
-XML Namespaces allow an XML document to have elements that are defined in different XSD schemas.
+XML namespaces allow an XML document to have elements that are defined in different XSD schemas.
 XSD schemas are themselves written in XML, and describe what a properly formed XML document for a particular application should look like.
-If you really want to get the lowdown, this is a good article on XML and namespaces.
+For more information, see XML Namespaces.

 xmlns="http://www.liquibase.org/xml/ns/dbchangelog" says that the default namespace for this document is identified with the given URI.

 This indicates that global elements, attributes, types, and groups in the